|To gain a better understanding of this type of guided visitor behavior see the linear navigation diagram below.

 Linear navigation diagram

-Arrange your webpage links so that they only permit movement in a straight line from one page to another.
-By doing this you are setting up your website basic layout in such a way as to compel the visitor to start at one end and continue to a conclusion.
+Arrange your webpage links in such a manner that they only permit movement in a straight line from one page to another.
+By doing this you are setting up the basic layout of your website in such a way as to compel the visitor to start at one end and continue to a conclusion.
 This is straight line (i.e. linear) navigation.

 Linear reciprocal navigation diagramReciprocal navigation, just like linear navigation, follows a straight line through a website.
-But, it allows the visitor to move back and forth between a series of pages.
-Just setup your links with a start page an end page and links tying the pages together that lie between them.
-This will keep your visitor in one area of your website until they decide to opt out.
-Basically this is how a browser works.
+But, it allows the visitor to move back and forth between a series of pages of content.
+To do this set-up your links with a start page an end page and provide reciprocal links that tie the intermediate pages together.
+This method of navigation will keep your visitor in one area of your website until they decide to opt out.
+Basically this is how a web browser works.
 The back and forward buttons in the toolbar perform this reciprocal function.
 You can move forward or back in your browser window but always in a straight line.